Getting married? A little preparation can make a big difference.

 If you are thinking of getting married our specially designed, thought-provoking and fun marriage preparation courses will equip you with insights and know-how, clarity and confidence to avoid the pitfalls and build the best possible future together.

-We offer three options, delivering equally excellent but different experiences:
+We offer four options, delivering equally excellent but different experiences:

 FOCCUS – Not currently available due to social distancing restrictions.
 This is a face to face, bespoke, questionnaire-based exploration of your unique relationship, provided for individual couples over 2-6 one-hour sessions; just the two of you and a skilled facilitator.
 This resource was developed by FOCCUS Inc., an apostolate of the Archdiocese of Omaha, and is suitable for couples planning to marry in the Catholic Church.
 Upon completion the course you will be provided with a certificate to show to your Priest as verification of attendance on this approved marriage preparation programme.